pja66/Pong/README.md

 # Pong
-The old Atari game pong
+A javascript implmentation of the orginal Atari game pong.